caseysoftware/contactually-php/README.md

 *  ~~Implement current (GET) for Users~~
 *  Implement destroy (DELETE) for Accounts, ~~Buckets, ContactHistories, Contacts, Notes, Tasks~~
 *  Implement create (POST) for Accounts, ~~Buckets~~, ~~Contacts~~, ContactHistories, Followups, ~~Notes~~, Signup, Tasks
+*  Update the create implementation to return the Location header of the new resource: Accounts, ~~Buckets~~, Contacts, ContactHistories, Followups, ~~Notes~~, and Tasks
 *  ~~Implement complete (POST) for Tasks~~
 *  ~~Implement bucket (POST) for Contacts~~
 *  Implement ignore (POST) for ~~Contacts~~, Tasks